carlos53093/cet_dex/projects/masterchef-v3/README.md

 function set(uint256 _pid, uint256 _allocPoint, bool _withUpdate) external
 ```

-Update the given pool's SQUAD allocation point.
+Update the given pool's CST allocation point.
 Can only be called by the owner.

 #### Parameters